You can return any time by using the sub-menu at the top of your screen.

 You will need to reapply the sealant every 3 – 5 years as it does wear with time.When you start to see visible signs of wear and notice a color change during a rain where the sealant is thinning, it’s time to think about applying a new coat.

-Unilock pavers are durable with or with a sealer, and some such as Umbriano are factory sealed.
+Unilock pavers are durable with or without a sealer, and some such as Umbriano are factory sealed.
 Talk to a Unilock Authorized Contractor about whether or not sealing pavers makes sense for your outdoor project.

 A Fire Pit for Every Style of Home